-I make my living in customer service so this may seem like an odd topic.
+I make my living serving customers so this may seem like an odd topic.
 Done well, delivering a quality experience to customers can be an engine for satisfaction, retention, and growth.
 Done poorly, it can also cause organizational misalignment and excessive cost.

 To figure out which kind of experience your company is delivering ask two questions: